GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/README.md

     -   **Code for inspecting Meshes and Landmarks.R**
     -   **Flake Generic.vbrx**: a ViewBox template for positioning landmarks in flakes.
-    -   **Flake template.ply**: generic flake employed to generate the ViewBox template.
+    -   **Flake template.ply**: 3D mesh of a generic flake employed to generate the ViewBox template.

 The final draft of the article can be accessed in the following formats:

--   **Backed flakes identification in Discoid and RC Levallois.Rmd**
+-   [**Backed flakes identification in Discoid and RC Levallois.Rmd**](Backed%20flakes%20identification%20in%20Discoid%20and%20RC%20Levallois.Rmd)

--   **Backed flakes identification in Discoid and RC Levallois.html**
+-   [**Backed flakes identification in Discoid and RC Levallois.html**](Backed-flakes-identification-in-Discoid-and-RC-Levallois.html)

--   **Backed flakes identification in Discoid and RC Levallois.md**
+-   [**Backed flakes identification in Discoid and RC Levallois.md**](Backed-flakes-identification-in-Discoid-and-RC-Levallois.md)

--   **Backed flakes identification in Discoid and RC Levallois.pdf**
+-   [**Backed flakes identification in Discoid and RC Levallois.pdf**](Backed-flakes-identification-in-Discoid-and-RC-Levallois.pdf)

 -   **License**